disneystreaming/smithy4s/modules/docs/src/05-design/02-schemas.md

 title: Datatypes and schemas
 ---

-As stated before, smithy4s does not generate code that depends on any third party library.
+As stated before, smithy4s generates code that does not depends on any third-party library.
-However, we want to use the generated code with specific serialisation technologies, such as JSON, or Protocol Buffers, or CBOR, MessagePack, XML (yes ... we know).
+However, we still want to use the generated code with specific serialisation technologies, such as JSON, or Protocol Buffers, or CBOR, MessagePack, XML (yes ... we know).

 We also want to avoid having to implement complex macros to allow for auto-derivation of these things.
 For starters, the reality is that maintaining macros across two different Scala versions (2 and 3) is hard work.